paf31/lambdaconf/README.md

 ## Backup Option

-If you can't install via Hackage for any reason, you can follow along by using the [Try PureScript!](http://try.purescript.org) website.
+If you can't install via Hackage for any reason, you can follow along by using the [Try PureScript!](http://try.purescript.org) website or use a pre-prepared [Vagrant box](http://github.com/purescript/purescript-vagrant).

 ## Why?

 ### Javascript Benefits

 - Universal
-- Libraries / npm, etc.
+- Libraries
 - Functions

+### Libraries

+- Grunt / Gulp
+- Bower
+- Browserify
+- NPM

 ### But ...